Allonck/MAS-Skippers-codes/README.md

 - ✅ Mutiple simple and SNR-weighted based combination of images using mean.
 - ✅ Cosmic rays rejection available.
 - ✅ Add WCS.
+- ✅ Add ROI support (with some caveats like unstable master images).
 - ⚙️ CLI tool: `mas-ccd` for batch reduction.

 ---